evan-p/glowmo/README.md

 Use glowmo.js to animate property data and create simple to complex animations.

-- Specify how to handle the animation-data using callbacks
+- Specify how to handle the animated properties using callbacks
 - Create the animations using a simple language parsing system

 ### Example